VivianKeith/VivianKeith.github.io/README.md

 ❗ **NOTE:**

 The `next-them` itself is a git repo.
 However, it is so troublesome to maintain homepage main project and theme sub project at the same time.
-Therefore, the `.git` in `.themes/next` is deleted so that the `next-them`  becomes a normal directory which can be commit together.
+Therefore,  `.git` in `.themes/next` is deleted so that the `next-theme`  becomes a normal directory which can be commit together.

 If there is a need to maintain two projects separately, we can refer to: